 - Contributing factors have a direct relation to the problem.
 They can either be wholly or partly responsible for the problem.

-- Root cause, as defined earlier, is the underlying problem that the organization seeks to address.
+- The root cause, as defined earlier, is the underlying problem the organization seeks to address.

 Phase 5: Develop a Plan to Prevent Future Occurrences

 At this stage, the goal is to develop a plan to curb future breakdowns.
 The organization aims to eliminate the root cause of the problem.
 Examples include a change in suppliers, a new approach to maintenance, and more robust operator training.
 The solution should apply to more than a single situation and be repeatable.
 Preventive actions developed in this phase shouldn’t lead to other problems.

 Phase 6: Implement the Plan